Climate Viticulture Newsletter - 2022 June

 Heat Accumulation during the Growing Season

 Regional drought conditions continue to influence the wildland fire season in the Southwest.
-There is an above-normal potential this month for significant wildland fires for all of Arizona and all of New Mexico except for the eastern plains where the potential is normal.
+There is an above-normal potential this month for significant wildland fires for all of Arizona except for the southwestern part of the state where the potential is normal.

 Please feel free to give us feedback on this issue of the Climate Viticulture Newsletter, suggestions on what to include more or less often, and ideas for new topics.